pdqnguyen/pdqnguyen.github.io/_posts/2022-03-24-lyrics-part-4.md

 This gives us another way to see if there are correlations between lyrical content and genre affiliation.

 We can treat bands as nodes in a graph and define edges according to what we're interested in:
-* When visualizing genre association, connect two nodes with an edge if they share a genre tag in common.
+* <span class="strong-text">When visualizing genre association,
+  connect two nodes with an edge if they share a genre tag in common.</span>
-* When visualizing lyrical similarity, connect two nodes with an edge if their vocabularies share many words in common.
+* <span class="strong-text">When visualizing lyrical similarity,
+  connect two nodes with an edge if their vocabularies share many words in common.
-  Similiarity can be quantified by cosine similarity between TF-IDF vectors, so we set a minimum cosine similarity for two nodes to be connected.
+  Similiarity can be quantified by cosine similarity between TF-IDF vectors, so we set a minimum cosine similarity for two nodes to be connected.</span>

 To distinguish between nodes, we can likewise cluster them by attribute, using [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering).
 The idea will be to label each node according to a group whose centroid it is nearest to.
-* For genre clustering, we create a feature vector for each genre, and perform K-means over this genre space.
+* <span class="strong-text">For genre clustering, we create a feature vector for each genre, and perform K-means over this genre space.</span>
-* For vocabulary clustering, we create a Tf-Idf vectorization as before.
+* <span class="strong-text">For vocabulary clustering, we create a Tf-Idf vectorization as before.</span>

+<span class="strong-text">Dimensionality reduction is required for efficient clustering</span> in both cases,
-In both cases, since the parameter space is rather large (a thousand words for lyrical clustering and some tens of genres for genre clustering), dimensionality reduction is required for efficient clustering.
+since the parameter space is rather large (a thousand words for lyrical clustering and some tens of genres for genre clustering).
 [Truncated single-value decomposition](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.TruncatedSVD.html)
 (SVD) is preferred over [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) (PCA) here due to the sparsity of the feature matrices.